 Part 2: “They’re Crazy!”

 There is a stigma attached to anyone who endures its dreaded sting.
-We have made people who suffer from any form of a mental health condition feel like outcasts and monsters in this country, so needless to say there won’t be any grand announcement of the enemy’s presence.
-We just need to keep an open mind and an open ear when it comes to those we hold dear.
+We have made people who suffer from any form of a mental health condition feel like outcasts and monsters in this country, so needlessly to say there won’t be any grand announcement of the enemy’s presence.

-Speaking up about our emotions is a sign of weakness, for women they are being dramatic and over-the-top, men are considered less than and fragile.
-We are taught at a very young age that it is not the cool thing to do, where those who complain are negative and a killjoy.
+Speaking up about our emotions is a sign of weakness, for women they are being dramatic and over-the-top, men are considered "less than" and fragile.
+We are taught at a young age it is not the cool thing to do, where those who complain are negative and a killjoy.
 Even kid’s shows like Sesame Street showed you that the people who do so are outcasts, they are “grouchy”, and belong in a trashcan.
 That is why most people choose to keep quiet instead of talking about it.
-Why don't we forego the whole stereotypical idea of what a woman/man should be and just be true to ourselves and our feelings, it would make this world a much better place for everyone involved?

 Don’t be alarmed and act like the people did in the movie Philadelphia when they found out that Tom Hanks had AIDS!
 This is not contagious and not something that should land the victim in a straitjacket, sitting in a room with padded walls.